 nominal price which you can use as a springboard for your own vintage-style images.
 Here is our pick of free vintage Lightroom preset for you to start creating those moody images today!

 - 7 Free Vintage Lightroom Presets | Vintage Film Look

 - Vintage Film Lightroom Presets

 If you want to have a hands-on experience and have complete control over your editing, here are a few things that characterize old images, that you can do in post.

-Just like faded colors, the texture is another characteristic of old images printed on paper.
-When images spend a lot of times being carried around, glued to albums, put in shoeboxes on the attic, it affects them.
-Damage and imperfections that occurred due to dirt, fingerprints, stains, water spots, that happened over the years are the things that give them a vintage look.
+Just like faded colors, texture is another characteristic of old images printed on paper.
+When images spend a lot of time being carried around, glued to albums, and put in shoeboxes in the attic, it affects them.
+Damage and imperfections that occurred due to dirt, fingerprints, stains, and water spots, that happened over the years are the things that give them a vintage look.
 Old photos tell a story in so

 many more ways than just the image itself.
 Embrace the flaws of old images, and give them that wear and tear look by applying textures digitally onto your images.

-Much like the presets, you can download textures and apply them onto your images in Photoshop.
-Import them as a separate layer above your image, go into Blending Modes and choose Soft Light, Lighten or Darken.
+Much like the presets, you can download textures and apply them to your images in Photoshop.
+Import them as a separate layer above your image, go into Blending Modes, and choose Soft Light, Lighten, or Darken.
 Then make a black mask, and with the white brush reveal your texture layer where you want it to be visible.
 You can lower the opacity of the texture layer, and play with Levels to achieve the look you want.